Own Domestic and International Real Estate With Your IRA/401(k)

 • The combined voting power of all classes eligible to vote.

-2) A member of the family, again with the exception of siblings.
+2) A member of the family, excepting siblings.

 How To Own Real Estate In Your IRA

 You also have the flexibility of paying for the property in full using your retirement assets or you can finance it.
-You must take special care to structure the purchase correctly if the property is financed to avoid adverse tax consequences in the future.
+You must take special care to structure the purchase correctly if the property is financed to avoid adverse tax consequences.

 The down payment and an equivalent amount of the ongoing payments and expenses must come from the plan if the property is fractionally owned.